Herbal Remedies from the Judean Hills

 Digestive system Purslane helps to reduce inflammation and

 speed the healing of the gastrointestinal tract.
+Due to

 the plant’s high content of mucilage, it has soothing properties that can be